Layr-Labs/zeus/README.md

     `zeus deploy cancel --env <env>`

 For multisig transactions, Zeus will attempt to propose an alternate null transaction to overwrite the nonce onchain.
-EOA transactions are generally not cancellable if they have been executed.
+EOA transactions are not cancellable if they have been executed.

 # Zeus Concepts